 Before we move on with understanding more about equity mutual fund taxation, two points to take away here are:

 There’s another type of tax you should be aware of if you're investing in equity mutual funds.
-The Dividend Distribution Tax or DDT is applicable only to those equity mutual funds that pay dividends to investors.
+The Dividend Distribution Tax or DDT applies only to those equity mutual funds that pay dividends to investors.
 They do this by investing in the stocks of companies that pay dividends, or in other words, companies that share their profits with shareholders.

 Until 2020, companies paid DDT to the government.
-But the Union Budget that year brought about a change in these rules that placed the burden of this tax in the hands of individual investors.
+However the Union Budget that year brought about a change in these rules that placed the burden of this tax in the hands of individual investors.
 Earlier, DDT was exempt until up to ₹10 lakh for companies.

 Now, dividends paid out after April 1, 2020, will be added to the individual investor’s income and will be taxed as per their applicable income tax slab.
 As per these changes, Tax Deducted at Source (TDS) becomes applicable on such income.